 What personal data we process and why

-The amount and type of personal data we process depends on why and how you're contacting or interacting with us, and the service you're requesting.
+The amount and type of information we process depends on why and how you're contacting or interacting with us, and the service you're requesting.
 You can find more details about this in our Service Privacy Notices.

-In some cases you may only need to provide your name and address to access services, in other instances we'll need more details or may require sensitive personal data or special categories of personal data.
+In some cases you may only need to provide your name and address to access services, in other instances we'll need more details or may require special categories of personal data.
 For example, if you're applying for public health or social services, we may need information about your health.

-Where we process data relating to criminal convictions and offences, this includes details of any past criminal convictions or offences.
+Where we process information relating to criminal convictions and offences, this includes details of any past criminal convictions or offences.

-Where we use platforms, systems or apps such as Microsoft365, Attend Anywhere or Zoom and others, to contact you, hold meetings, training sessions and more, we'll let you know.
-You can find out more about these either in this privacy notice or in the specific privacy notices for the platform, system or app being used.
+Where we use platforms, systems or apps such as Microsoft 365, Zoom and others, to contact you, hold meetings, training sessions and more, we'll let you know.
+You can find out more about these either in this privacy notice or in the service privacy notices.

-We may use personal data to identify individuals who need additional support during emergencies or major incidents such as emergency evacuation, flooding.
+We may use information to identify individuals who need additional support during emergencies or major incidents such as emergency evacuation, flooding.

 All local authorities have a duty to improve the health of the population they serve.
 To help with us do this, our Public Health Team uses data and information from a range of sources, including data collected at the registration of a birth or death, to understand more about health and care needs in the York area.